abhishek15032000/golang-rest-api/README.md

     *   Modular and scalable directory structure.
     *   Standardized JSON responses and structured error handling.

+## What this project demonstrates

+- Secure authentication with refresh token rotation
+- OTP-based email verification
+- Redis caching and token blacklisting
+- SQLC for type-safe queries
+- Transaction handling and concurrency safety

 ## 🏗️ Architecture

 The project follows a standard modular architecture, separating concerns into distinct layers: